tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 Here, if we enter a value other than a number, such as a random character string, we will get an error thrown at the console along the lines of a *ValueError*, where the code is only going to execute if we input an _int_ value.
 #### Unit Test
+Unit Testing is a level of software testing that tests small parts of the software at a time, with the main purpose of this is to validate that each individual unit of the software is working as it should.

+When the tests are run, there are only 3 states that are returned.
+We have:
+- OK
+- ERROR
+- FAIL

+When we get OK returned, then every test has been passed.

+When we get ERROR returned, then this means that the test has raised an Exception.

+When we get FAIL returned, then that means that there is a test(s) that did not pass.

 #### Constructor